cmu-sei/crucible/docs/cite/index.md

 - **Example:** 100 > equation > 20 will force the value of the submission to be between 100 and 20.

+**Edit a Scoring Model**

+To edit a scoring model, follow these steps:

+1. Click on the **Settings Cog**.
+2. Navigate to the **Scoring Models** tab.
-If necessary, a Scoring Model can be deleted by clicking on the **Trash Icon** next to the desired Scoring Model.
+3. Select the scoring model to be edited, and click on the **Edit Icon** next to the scoring model.
+4. Here, users will be prompted the same scoring model's edit component as when adding a new scoring model.
+5. After doing all the necessary edits, click **Save**.

+**Delete a Scoring Model**

+To delete a scoring model, follow these steps:

+1. Click on the **Settings Cog**.
+2. Navigate to the **Scoring Models** tab.
-In the same way, a Scoring Model can be edited by clicking on the **Edit Icon** next to the desired Scoring Model.
+3. Select the scoring model to be deleted and click on the **Trash Can Icon** next to the scoring model.

 #### Scoring Categories